speckleworks/SpeckleServer/readme.md

 ## API
 [API docs are here](https://speckleworks.github.io/SpeckleOpenApi/#introduction) - they are a good overview of what you can do with the speckle server.

+### Current limitations
+SpeckleServer currently imposes a default payload size limit for streams, they are as detailed below.

+Single object payload restricted before deflation, but this can be adjusted.
+Current limit :
+- `2e6 bytes` : `2,000,000 bytes` or `2,000 KB`

+Max total payload size is currently restricted at
+- 1 payload of `50e6 bytes` : `50,000,000 bytes` or `50,000 KB` or `50 MB` or
+- 100 payloads of around `500KB` each

 ## Credits
 Developed by Dimitrie A. Stefanescu [@idid](http://twitter.com/idid) / [UCL The Bartlett](https://www.ucl.ac.uk/bartlett/) / [InnoChain](http://innochain.net) / [Jenca](http://www.jenca.org)